boozallen/sdp-libraries/docs/concepts/unit-testing/executing-tests.md

 # Test Execution

-For our SDP Pipeline Libraries, tests are placed in a directory called `tests` within the library directory.
+In SDP Pipeline Libraries, tests are placed in a directory called `test` within the library directory.

 ## Executing tests with Gradle

 ---

-This repo has been set up to run Jenkins-Spock tests using Gradle.
+This repository has been set up to run Jenkins-Spock tests using Gradle.

 Currently, Gradle 6.3.0 running on JDK 8 is required.
 These can be downloaded on OSX via: